sundowndev/hacker-roadmap/CONTRIBUTING.md

 ### Before submitting a new tool

 Please don't submit unverified or untested tools.
 We only want to share the best tools with good community of contributors.
-If you've created a tool, be sure the code is stable and will be maintened.
+If you've created a tool, be sure the code is stable and will be maintained.

 ### Q&A